A mystic society in Mobile is equivalent to a New Orleans krewe.

 Of course, mystic societies were here first.

-They’re Mardi Gras social groups that put on events like parades and balls for its members and the public.
+They’re Mobile Mardi Gras organizations that put on events like parades and balls for its members and the public.

 These mystic society members are the ones who present Mardi Gras floats and costumes every year.

 Social, economic, and racial stratification have all been the cornerstones of these societies.

 In Mobile, a few of the notable ones include: